eldhoittangeorge/Website-Chatbot/README.md

 The site data will be stored in Website-Chatbot/Site Data/

 ### 2. Context Evaluation Model
-Run the notebook Website-Chatbot/Models/Context Evaluation Model/Model.ipynb
+Run the notebook Website-Chatbot/Models/Context Evaluation Model/Model 2.ipynb <br/>The current implementation doesn't use crawled website data for answering question.
+The data used is game of thrones wiki data.

 ### 3. Non Context Model
 Run the notebook Website-Chatbot/Models/Non Context Model/Model.ipynb